fastlane/docs/docs/actions/sync_code_signing.md

 |          |  match  |
 |----------|---------|
-🔄  | Automatically sync your iOS keys and profiles across all your team members using git 📦  | Handle all the heavy lifting of creating and storing your certificates and profiles 💻  | Setup codesigning on a new machine in under a minute 🎯 | Designed to work with apps with multiple targets and bundle identifiers
+🔄  | Automatically sync your iOS and macOS keys and profiles across all your team members using git 📦  | Handle all the heavy lifting of creating and storing your certificates and profiles 💻  | Setup codesigning on a new machine in under a minute 🎯 | Designed to work with apps with multiple targets and bundle identifiers